IBM-Cloud/terraform-provider-ibm/website/docs/d/is_lb.html.markdown

 In addition to all argument reference list, you can access the following attribute references after your data source is created.

 - `access_tags`  - (String) Access management tags associated for the load balancer.
+- `availability` - (String) The availability of this load balancer
 - `crn` - (String) The CRN for this load balancer.
 - `hostname` - (String) Fully qualified domain name assigned to this load balancer.
 - `id` - (String) The ID of the load balancer.
+- `instance_groups_supported` - (Boolean) Indicates whether this load balancer supports instance groups.
 - `listeners` - (String) The ID of the listeners attached to this load balancer.
 - `logging`-  (Bool) Enable (**true**) or disable (**false**) datapath logging for this load balancer.
 If unspecified, datapath logging is disabled.
 This option is supported only for application load balancers.
 - `operating_status` - (String) The operating status of this load balancer.